 Many business owners find this counterintuitive.
 Their own emotional attachment skews the perception of their business’s financial value.
 After all, no one but the owners know every detail of what it took to build the organization.
 And they hope compensation follows the effort.
 To the owners, each step had a personal cost.
 Sadly they may mistakenly believe that effort has monetary value.

-To a purchaser it is the business as a whole and its ability to generate profit that has value.
+To a purchaser, it is the business as a whole and its ability to generate profit that has value.
 It is not the effort required to build it to its current state.
-Another way of saying this is to say that if something doesn’t directly contribute to the profit showing on the P & L and Balance sheets, the potential purchaser doesn’t know how to place a monetary value to it, even though it may have great value to the owner.
+Another way of saying this is to say that if something doesn’t directly contribute to the profit showing on the P & L and Balance sheets, the potential purchaser doesn’t know how to place a monetary value on it, even though it may have great value to the owner.

 But what about the intangibles?

 There are always intangibles that an owner brings to an organization.
 But that is exactly the point—they are intangible.
 They cannot be easily quantified.
 Potential purchasers prefer to be able to count something and to place a monetary value on it.
 So again in our examples, Business B is a better value for the potential purchaser because new owners need only do a minimal amount of work to keep the business going.
-No doubt with increased attention they likely will see increased profit.
+No doubt with increased attention they likely will see an increased profit.

 Determining the monetary value of partnerships

-With partnerships the issue of valuation is much more complicated, as the variety of partnerships is very diverse.
+With partnerships, the issue of valuation is much more complicated, as the variety of partnerships is very diverse.
 Nevertheless, value is best determined at the time of forming the partnership.

 It is a great challenge to figure out exactly what the value of a partnership will be years from now when it may be time to sell.
 There are so many contingencies affecting its particular value for each partner.
 A quick example will make the point.